-Since leak detection systems are retrofitted to existing refrigeration management systems, the baseline scenario must be determined by analyzing the following alternatives:
+Since leak detection systems are retrofitted to existing refrigeration management systems, the baseline scenario must be determined by analyzing the following potential alternatives:

-- 1) Continuation of the pre-project practice without automatic leak detection systems. - 2) The project activity undertaken without carbon credit revenues; and
+- 1) Implementing a leak detection system without revenues from carbon credits; and - 2) Continuation of the pre-project practice without automatic leak detection systems.

-The project proponent must apply the additionality analysis (Section 7) to demonstrate that the most likely scenario is the continuation of the pre-project practice without automatic leak detection systems in the absence of the project activity.
+The project proponent must demonstrate through the additionality analysis (Section 7) that the most likely scenario without revenues from carbon credits is the continuation of the pre-project practice without automatic leak detection systems.